Leo-Xinhao-Lee/HOG-SVM/README.md

 # Object-detection-via-HOG-SVM
+This code is heavily borrowed from https://github.com/SamPlvs/Object-detection-via-HOG-SVM, and is modified to perform hard negative mining when training and perform testing for the entire INRIAPerson testing set.
+Note that the result format should be aligned with https://github.com/rafaelpadilla/Object-Detection-Metrics#important-definitions, facilitated by which the measure of AP is done.

 This is an application of Object detection using Histogram of Oriented Gradients (HOG) as features and Support Vector Machines (SVM) as the classifier.